codingPhuc/Learning_Programming_vault/git learning valut/GIT.md

 - who made what cahnges and when
 - revert back at any time
 - Local & remote you don't need internet connection
+- there are three diffrerent environment in git :
+	- working file : the working file in github
+	- staging :is a holding pen
+	- commit : added as a log or an entry in the history book
 ## downloading git
 - linux (debian)
 `sudo apt-get install git`